ssharoff/ssharoff.github.io/README.md

 computer science and cognitive science.

-Probably the most interesting bit in my recent research is in digital curation of corpora from the web, cf. the set of available large corpora and the procedure described at
+Probably the most interesting bit in my recent research is in digital curation of corpora from the web, see the set of available large corpora and the procedure described at
 <http://corpus.leeds.ac.uk/internet.html>, see [the full
 paper](./publications/2006-ijcl-proof.pdf).
 The current set of resources